top of page

 Johnny Guitar is an operatic all-time western classic that begs to be visited and revisited for its rich themes, influential filmmaking, and old-fashioned entertainment value.
 It welcomes discussion and this 4K remastered re-release is the perfect excuse to strike up that discussion.
 The remastered image is a big upgrade over the previous Olive Films Blu-ray, though there have been some changes made to the color temperature and gamma/contrast that [i]may[/i] court controversy with videophile fans (I’ve tried to cover the issue as extensively as possible above).
 The brand new extras are extensive, including a great expert commentary and a series of short, but info-packed featurettes.
 I’m looking forward to what Olive has in store for the rest of their Signature line.

 The images on this page are taken from the BD and sized for the page, but due to .jpg compression, they are not necessarily representative of the quality of the transfer.
-Full-sized .jpg versions can (currently) only be accessed by right-clicking/ctrl-clicking the images and opening them in a new window/tab.
+Larger versions can be viewed by clicking the images.
+Note that there will be some JPG compression.

 0 comments